 Fitzsimmons is rated a "persistently dangerous" school.
 Under the federal No Child Left Behind act a rating of "persistently dangerous" gives the parents and children the right to transfer to a school of their choice.
 Most parents/kids don't know this haven't been told this and don't take advantage of it.
 If your child goes to this school you are allowed by law to demand a transfer to a safer school within the District.
 DO IT!!!!!

 Fitzsimons Thomas High School is a public high school in Philadelphia.
 The principal of Fitzsimons Thomas High School is Mr Daryl Overton.
-390 children attend Fitzsimons Thomas High School and are mostly Black, non-Hispanic; Hispanic; and White, non-Hispanic.
-99% of the 390 students here get reduced lunch prices.
+390 students attend Fitzsimons Thomas High School and identify as Black, non-Hispanic; Hispanic; and White, non-Hispanic.
+99% of the 390 students here have subsidized lunches.
 The ratio of students to teachers at Fitzsimons Thomas High School is 11:1.
 Dobbins AVT High School is one of the nearest high schools.

 - Ceramics sculpture

 |Students eligible for free or reduced-price lunch program||99%||73%|

 good job keep up the good work fitzsimons yah yah yah$$$$$$$$$ f***k b****h test scores all need to bring it up but it a good school i been their done that was their i went to work their & learn more.

 The good thing is that the school got good supplies.
 Like one they got Promethean boards and another they got books.
 But the bad is that the environment ain't safe in there and the leadership can't do nothing about it.
 The kids don't respect the teachers or principals so they got to take charge or my son is coming out.

 No accountability on the principals's behalf (too many broken promises).
 Most of the teachers don't care whether the students do well or not.
 I've been told too many times by the teachers what they can't do.
 My grandson is a special Ed. student.
 Not enough special Ed. teachers.